These Toffee White Chocolate Pumpkin Muffins are moist and spicy and are filled with white chocolate chips and toffee pieces.

 They do fun things like pick up all sorts of special “gifts” the animals leave behind.

 Some animals bite them.
-Scratch them.

 Walk around with random things that came off the animal stuck to their outfits.